 What Do You Provide?

 Wander Women provides all the group gear, food, and guidance for each trip.
 Group gear includes tents, cookware, stoves, first aid kit, water treatment, navigation, and permits.
-1-person or 2-person tents are available.
-Food menus are tailored for each trip based on the group’s dietary needs and preferences.
+1 or 2-person tents are available.
+Menus are tailored for each trip based on the group’s dietary needs and preferences.
+Serious food allergies which are sensitive to cross-contamination cannot be accommodated.
 Wander Women eat well, and delicious snacks are plentiful!

 What Do I Need?